Driven grouse shooting: Description

-Grouse moors have been described as "the ultimate trophy asset... one of the ultimate playthings, for which people will pay well over the asset value."
+Grouse moors have been described as "the ultimate trophy asset... one of the ultimate playthings, for which people will pay far more than the asset value."

 Grouse shooting can also be undertaken by 'walking up' grouse over pointers, or by flushing the birds with other dogs.

-In southern Sweden, this form of hunting is called fjälljakt; the corresponding biome is not managed by burning, but consists of a wooded mosaic, with heather, trees, lakes and bogland.
+In southern Sweden, this form of hunting is referred to as fjälljakt, a term which originates from the Swedish term for the mountain biome itself.
+This biome is not managed through burning, but rather consists of a wooded mosaic, comprising heather, trees, lakes and bogland.
 Its management by, in particular, large wild herbivores such as moose maintains this mosaic as a stable condition, with modest populations of grouse (often hidden from predators in willow thickets) and a rich variety of other species.

 Moorland management

 Draining

 Large areas of grouse moor were previously blanket bogs, where sphagnum moss is the dominant vegetation, and drainage is required to allow heather to flourish.
-Both drainage and burning damage these bogs.
+Drainage can damage these bogs.